 Those who may be looking at Opioid Replacement therapy as a possible treatment option, often have questions about what happens at their first appointment.
 Now that you’ve decided on our clinic and verified that we have availability; you’ll go through what is known as the intake process.
 The intake process varies from clinic to clinic and state to state, but here is what we do.

 You will first meet with a nurse or a counselor.
 Once they verify that you are at least eighteen years old, they will discuss treatment options with you.
-We want to ensure that you understand what is involved with a methadone, Suboxone, or Vivitrol treatment program and that you are making an informed decision to begin treatment.
+We want to ensure that you understand what is involved with a methadone or Suboxone and that you are making an informed decision to begin treatment.
 Often payment is discussed at this stage of the intake.
 It is very important to understand that opiate treatment is a long term investment in a better life for you and your loved ones.

 You will next have the clinical evaluation by a Addiction Specialist.
 You will be asked about your drug history.
 You should be honest at every step of the intake process, but especially here.
 You will discuss your drug use history and the reasons you use substances, including any mental health issues you may be experiencing.
 Most state laws require that you be addicted to an opiate (not necessarily heroin, but also Oxycontin, etc.) for at least one year before starting Methadone treatment (there are exceptions if you are pregnant or being released from incarceration).
 During the clinical evaluation we will continue to discuss the program, and you will start signing many, many forms.
 The issues the forms address include consent to treatment, emergency notification, hospital admissions history, release of personal information, and much more.